Two women sitting at a table signing papers.

 Cedric MARTIN

-Cédric MARTIN Programme - Aid
+Cédric MARTIN Senior Programme Expert

 Cédric Martin works closely with key partners of the Climate Action Accelerator in defining their climate and environmental roadmaps.
 He has an international professional background, notably in emergency humanitarian work in conflict zones and as a programme manager with Médecins sans Frontières.
 He then worked for several years as a consultant on organisational resilience, risk analysis, critical incident response and the evolution of organisational practices with Accomplir Consulting.
 Inspired by participative management models and trained in non-violent communication, he has developed a particular aptitude for listening and accompanying organisations in their transformation challenges.
 Cedric holds a degree in engineering from the l’Ecole Nationale Supérieure des Arts et Métiers (ENSAM) in France and is also trained in carbon assessments.
 In a very personal approach, Cédric joined the Climate Action Accelerator to align his professional commitments with his deep motivations.